 Introduction to Universal City, Texas

 Universal City, Texas, in Bexar county, is 14 miles NE of San Antonio, Texas.
-The city is in the San Antonio metropolitan area and has a population of 14,849.
+The city is in the San Antonio metropolitan area.

 Universal City History